Shamskol/react-bubbles/README.md

 A web server is the computer that receives the request for a web page sent by your browser.
 It uses HTTP to serve the files that form web pages to users, in response to their requests, which are forwarded by their computers' HTTP clients.

 - [x ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
-CRUD is an acronym for CREATE, READ, UPDATE, DELETE.
-These form the standard database commands that are the foundation of CRUD.
+CRUD  acronym is often used to describe database operattions.CRUD stands for CREATE, READ, UPDATE, DELETE.
+These foperations map nicely to HTTP verbs as follows:

-PUT is the “U” in CRUD, and it stands for UPDATE.
-We use the PUT method to change a resource’s information.
-PUT takes in a body object like POST and identifies data that needs to be updated somewhere.

-The DELETE HTTP request method is the “D” in CRUD.
-We use this to delete or destroy data that lives away from our webpage.
-When we call .delete, we’re instructing the server to remove some information somewhere.
+POST : A client wishes to insert or create an object.
+GET: A client wants to read an object.
+PUT: A client wants to update an object.
+DELETE: A client wishes to delete an object.

 ## Project Set Up